hhxiao/vagrant-ceph/README.md

 vagrant-ceph
 ============

-ceph dev environment with vagrant, the Vagrantfile will provision a two-virtualbox environment.
+ceph development environment with vagrant, the Vagrantfile will provision a two-virtualbox environment.
 A ceph cluster in one vm and a ceph fuse client.

 ## Setup with Vagrant
 Provision the virtual machines: